packetcatcha-blip/icy-flower-c586/sellersco-worker/DEPLOYMENT_CHECKLIST_PHASE_1.md

 ### Authentication

 **Current Login Requirement:**
-- Email: @nexuminc.com domain only (currently configured)
+- Email: @example.com domain only (currently configured)
 - Can be updated to: any email with approval workflow (Phase 2)

 **Protected Navigation Shows When:**
 - User is authenticated (token in localStorage)
-- Email verified (@nexuminc.com or approved in Phase 2)
+- Email verified (company-approved) or approved in Phase 2

 ---